-If you’re 65 or older, it’s essential to maintain normal vision and dental care and keep track of any changes in your hearing to ensure you can treat conditions that become more common with age (such as cataracts or gum disease).
+If you’re 65 or older, it’s essential to maintain regular vision and dental care and keep track of any changes in your hearing to ensure you can treat conditions that become more common with age (such as cataracts or gum disease).

-- It’s important to understand that Original Medicare does not provide coverage for normal vision, dental or hearing coverage.
+- It’s important to understand that Original Medicare does not provide coverage for regular vision, dental or hearing coverage.
 If you are on Original Medicare, you’ll have to pay for those services in full or purchase a separate plan to cover them.

 - Medicare Advantage plans, on the other hand, often include vision, dental and hearing coverage.
 In 2022, the KFF notes that 98%, 94%, and 95% of Medicare Advantage plans provided vision, dental, and hearing coverage.
 Coverage and costs can vary by plan, so you will need to assess whether you only require routine care (such as cleanings and screenings) or coverage for procedures and supplies (like dental implants and contact lenses).

 #5: How Much Do You Have for Out-of-Pocket Expenses?

 The cost of premiums and out-of-pocket expenses changes yearly.
 Whether you are on Original Medicare or Medicare Advantage, you will always need to pay the standard Part B premium, which is $170.10 for 2022.
 This premium is higher for those whose income exceeds a given threshold.

 Besides, Original Medicare is not completely free:

 - Under Medicare Part A, which covers inpatient hospital stay and skilled nursing facilities, the premiums are free.
 However, you are expected to pay deductibles and co-insurance depending on your length of stay and nursing needs.

 - Medicare Part B, covering outpatient medical services, is not free.
 There is also a yearly deductible of $233, and co-sharing costs for your expenses once exceed the annual deductible of 20%.